 4.8 Estates Manager

 The Estates Manager is an operational enabler of health and safety compliance.
 They ensure that legal, safe and functional environments are maintained across all premises in the Trust at all times.
 The Estates Manager ensures all school sites are safe, legally compliant, and well maintained through planned, preventative maintenance as well as emergency response when needed.
-They ensure building safety checks, risk assessments and contractor compliance are in place and understood by all.
+They ensure building safety checks; risk assessments and contractor compliance are in place and understood by all.
 They ensure that health and safety procedures are consistently applied on the ground.
-Reporting to the COO, they ensure operational delivery of estates compliance across the trust.
+Reporting to the CEO, they ensure operational delivery of estates compliance across the trust.

+Monthely water temps, monthely emergencyl lighting, PAT testing.
+Micorowave leackage test RAG reports each term

 4.9 Maintenance Officers